CodeDead/codedead.com/posts/2021/10/01/deadhash-2.2.0.md

 ---
-path: "/blog/2021/10/01/deadhash-2.2.0"
+path: '/blog/2021/10/01/deadhash-2.2.0'
-title: "DeadHash 2.2.0 - Release"
+title: 'DeadHash 2.2.0 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2021-10-01"
+date: '2021-10-01'
-abstract: "DeadHash 2.2.0 has just been released.
-This release comes with a new and improved design, using the latest mui v5 theme base..."
+abstract: 'DeadHash 2.2.0 has just been released.
+This release comes with a new and improved design, using the latest mui v5 theme base...'
-categories: "JavaScript, News"
+categories: 'JavaScript, News'
 ---

 ## Information

 DeadHash 2.2.0 has just been released.
 This release comes with a new and improved design, using the latest mui v5 theme base.